-- Include a tariff schedule listing each tariff and the price (or principles) proposed, including each element of a multi-part tariff structure. - Justify its proposed prices having regard to the matters covered by clause 11 of the WIRO. - For any changes in tariff structures and principles, or new tariffs: - state how each tariff is to be applied for example, frequency of charging, customer class, applying prices through connection or meter size - describe the relationship between the proposed price for a service and the associated short run or long run marginal cost - provide data and supporting information that describes how proposed tariffs are consistent with providing signals about the efficient cost of delivering services - justify how the proposed change delivers better signals to customers about the efficient costs of service provision - describe how the corporation considered risk and its allocation and management - provide a summary of the corporation's approach to consultation and how the views of customers informed the price submission. - For price changes of more than 10 per cent for any tariff in any year for the next regulatory period. - describe the relationship between the cost of service provision and the proposed price - provide a summary of the corporation's approach to consultation (including the approach to identifying affected customers) - summarise the customer feedback received on the proposed price increase - describe the transition arrangements considered, and ultimately proposed, for affected customers. - Provide estimated tariffs for each service for each year beyond the next regulatory period up until 2022-23, in the financial model.
+- Include a tariff schedule listing each tariff and the price (or principles) proposed, including each element of a multi-part tariff structure. - Justify its proposed prices having regard to the matters covered by clause 11 of the WIRO. - For any changes in tariff structures and principles, or new tariffs: - state how each tariff is to be applied for example, frequency of charging, customer class, applying prices through connection or meter size - describe the relationship between the proposed price for a service and the associated short run or long run marginal cost - provide data and supporting information that describes how proposed tariffs are consistent with providing signals about the efficient cost of delivering services - justify how the proposed change delivers better signals to customers about the efficient costs of service provision - describe how the corporation considered risk and its allocation and management - provide a summary of the corporation's approach to consultation and how the views of customers informed the price submission.

-&lt;sup>40 The commission requires price submissions to propose prices that seek to reduce and minimise cross-subsidies.
+&lt;sup>42 The commission requires the price submission to propose prices that seek to reduce and minimise cross-subsidies.
 The extent to which this may be achieved will depend on a range of factors, including how well any adverse customer impacts may be managed.
-These issues will need to be explored in price submissions.
+These issues will need to be explored in the price submission.